Chris-McGonigle/bash-boris/README.md

 1. It would be advantageous to provide a high score capture mechanism.
 At the time of creation, a local storage method could have been used, but this would only store scores on an indiviual device, and would not function like a 'normal' high scores database would, taking in scores from various different users.

 2. I would like to animate the cursor in future deployments so that on each mouse click, the paper would move simulating a strike, much like swatting a fly.
-Early attempts to include this proved unsuccessful but it is definietly a feature that should be added in future.
+Early attempts to include this proved unsuccessful but it is definitely a feature that should be added in future.

 3. I would consider adding an 'infintity' play mode in addition to the three game modes already provided.
 This mode would run continuously, with the game picking up speed after a predetemined amount of time, perhaps every 30 seconds.
 The game would then end when the user missed a selected number of mole pop ups.